latest nhpb_banner 1__compressed2

 The non-profit offers other support services, with a focus on disabled people, the homeless or seniors.
 A major focus is on housing and basic needs.
 Other programs are available too.
 More on Volunteers of America in Ohio.

 There will also be free work clothing, furniture, linens, or money for medical or dental bills.
 Or get free medical equipment and appliances which include air conditioners for medical purposes.
-Cleveland Ohio.
-Call (216) 566-1262 or Send them a fax at (216) 896-0597.
+Call (216) 566-1262 or 216.771.5077.

 Church social service programs - Most faith based groups provide material or in-kind goods.
 This may be free food, clothing, furniture, cribs for babies, and similar items.
-On occasion, there may be local churches that offer money for some expenses, such as rent or prescriptions.
+On occasion, there may be local churches that offer money for some expenses, such as help with rent in Cleveland or prescriptions however funding is very limited Programs may offer temporary emergency financial aid for expenses including apartment/house/mobile home lots.
+This can include the rent or security deposits for them.

-Bay Village City Of - Department Of Community Services - Programs can help pay utility and gas bills, as well as distribute food vouchers.
+Bay Village City Of - Department Of Community Services - Programs can help pay utility, water and gas bills.
+The non-profit will also distribute food vouchers.
+Or get free hot meals for the homeless and applications to benefits.
 Address is 300 Bryson Lane, Bay Village, Ohio 44140.
 Phone (440) 899-3442.

 Emergency heating bill assistance - If you are struggling with paying your heating bills and meet low income guidelines, then look into some of the programs offered by non-profits and also Cuyahoga County government.
 Fund, grants, and heating oil are just some of what is offered to the working poor.
 A formal application process is in place, and the enrollment period usually begins in November.
 Continue with heating bill programs in Cleveland.